ArjenSchwarz/workshop-cloudformation-eventbridge/step1.md

 ## The solution

-While you'll get more out of this if you do the work yourself, a working CloudFormation template containing the complete stack for step1 can be found at [step1-working.yaml](templates/step1-working.yaml).
-If you use the Makefile to deploy it, you will need to update the parameters in [step1-working.json](parameters/step1-working.json) first and make sure you have [fog](https://github.com/ArjenSchwarz/fog) present in your path.
+While you'll get more out of this if you do the work yourself, a working CloudFormation template containing the complete stack for step1 can be found at [solutions/step1.yaml](templates/step1-working.yaml).
+You will need to replace the `{{PUT YOUR EMAIL HERE}}` placeholder with your own email address.
+If you wish to use the Makefile to deploy it, you will need to make sure you have [fog](https://github.com/ArjenSchwarz/fog) present in your path.
+However, it's just a regular CloudFormation template so you can deploy it any way you see fit.

-In addition, this first step will have the partial solutions shown inside the document.
+In addition, for this step only, solutions to each section are provided inside the section.

 ## 1.1 Create an SNS topic